sydroconsult/QTalsim/_sources/doc_subbasin_preprocessing.rst.txt

    **Input Layers:**

-   -  Sub-basin layer
+   -  Sub-basin layer: For optimal performance, the sub-basin layer should be continuous, with no gaps or holes (e.g., no empty areas for dams)
    -  Digital Elevation Model (DEM) layer
-   -  Water network layer
+   -  Optional: Water network layer (necessary for LongestFlowPath-calculation)
    -  Optional: Layer with impervious areas

-   To use this plugin's functionality, SAGA GIS and WhiteboxTools must be installed.
+   To use this plugin's functionality, WhiteboxTools must be installed.

-   -  SAGA GIS: Ensure that the "Processing Saga NextGen Provider" plugin is installed via the Plugin Manager in QGIS.
    -  WhiteboxTools: Install the "WhiteboxTools for QGIS" plugin, and make sure the environment path is set correctly.

       -  Install the "WhiteboxTools for QGIS" plugin.